t1cgAcademy/Web-Dev-101-Week-1-Assignment/README.md

 Use CSS to manipulate style

+## Extra Tasks

+Aside from practicing was done in class, there are a few extra tasks for practice.
+Instructions are provided in alpha branch code.

+1. Add a footer to your page: The footer must inform the user that the site was "Posted by:" "Your Name".
+   The footer must also provide your "Contact Information:" in the form of an email.
+You will use an anchor tag to set up your email display/link.
+The link will lead the user to a blank, ready to send email addressed to you (whatever email address you use).

+2. Style your footer

+3. Review basic terminal commands (cd, ls, mkdir, cat).
+Find 3 new basic commands and write a brief summary of what each one does.
+Then practice as many terminal commands as you can.
+You can make new directories, change directories, make new files, list the files in a directory etc.

 ## WEEK 1: ASSIGNMENT SETUP

 1. In your terminal command, type `npm install live-server -g`